cylammarco/ASPIRED/docs/source/index.rst

 Acknowledgement
 ===============

-This research made use of Astropy,\footnote{http://www.astropy.org} a community-developed core Python package for Astronomy \citep{astropy:2013, astropy:2018}.
+This research made use of Astropy,\footnote{http://www.astropy.org} a community-developed core Python package for Astronomy.

 This software has also made some use of the `Astro-Python <https://crossfield.ku.edu/python/>`_ code.